intuit/perfsizesagemaker/resources/docs/auto-scale-metric.md

 The report shows the `SageMakerVariantInvocationsPerInstance` as `invocations_target`.

 Optionally, if you want to find an auto scale setup, you will need to define what ramp time (in minutes) is allowed for traffic to go from 0 TPS to your peak TPS.
-This process will help you determine a suitable minimum number instances needed to support your ramp time.
-You can follow the steps on this page:
+The tool will then test for a suitable minimum number of instances needed to support your ramp time.

+For more background on the testing logic, or to run additional tests manually, you can follow the steps on this page:

 - [How to test for auto scaling settings](auto-scale-testing.md)